Jodenee/Voyager/docs/Reference/EmbedField.md

 ### _FromObject(embedFieldObject)
 This method returns a new [*EmbedField*](EmbedField.md) instance.

-???+ Warning "Internal Code Warning"
+???+ warning "Internal Code warning"
     This method is not meant to be used outside of Voyager's internal code.

 ***Parameters***